bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.02 =
+Screenshots are updated.
+BWS plugins section is updated.
+Plugin optimization is done.

 = V1.01 =
 "Settings", "FAQ", "Support" links were added to the plugin action page.
 The links were added on the plugins page.